sndobed/stream-ar/Development-Team-Practices-and-Process.md

 Only the Vue.js plugin is required.

 It is also possible to use Sublime and Atom (or any other editor) for our project, but it those instructions are beyond the scope of this guide.

+# Internationalization
+If you commit has the strings that supposed to be translated, you have to add these strings it into one of the JSON dictionaries in `i18n/en-US` folder.
+We use [vue-i18n](https://github.com/kazupon/vue-i18n) plugin for templating.
+You can run the util `node build-utils/search-untranslated.js` that find the all wrapped into the template function `$t()` stings that don't present in the dictionaries.

 # Final Comments
 If you don't understand one of these rules, or why it has been implemented, please ask.
 If you think something is dumb, please say so.
 Anything on this page can be changed if the team agrees on it.